edomgebremeskel/edomgebremeskel/README.md

   - A website to showcase my projects, skills, and contact information.

 - 🏥 [Hospital Appointment](https://github.com/edomgebremeskel/hospital-appointment)
-  - A respansive website that allows users to book medical appointments and access hospital information efficiently.
+  - A responsive website that allows users to book medical appointments and access hospital information efficiently.

 ---